katekats/Cross_Domain_Sentiment_Classification/readme.md

 Create a pull request detailing your changes.
 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE